 - Sponsors are required to provide justification supporting their requests, and

 - TGA's delegate will decide whether such request is appropriate

-Guidance on requests for abridged assessment is available on the TGA website.
+Guidance on requests for abridged assessment is available.

 Example of 'level of audit' decision

 An ARTG inclusion application is submitted for Class III medical device for which the manufacturer has US FDA Pre-Market Approval (PMA) (there is no TGA-issued conformity assessment certificate for this device).